utkarsh-ls/You-ll-WIN/scenes/act1.md

 b: so let's just call it even.

-(#act1f)
+(#act1g)

 # act1e_ignore_changetoyes

 `hong({eyes:"surprise", mouth:"smile"});`

-h: You're... letting me have fun?
+h: You're... letting me study with others?
+Even though I would be wasting their time?

-b: Well, I mean, loneliness *can* kill us.
+b: Well, I mean, group study does increase productivity..., at least for people like you who don't study upto 20 hours a day.

 `hong({eyes:"neutral", mouth:"neutral"});`